p-argento/uni/DDAM/DDAM Lectures.md

 	2. it will postpone the evaluation until it is absolutely needed
 3. new RDDs are produced, since RDDs are immutable

+Some transformations are
 1. filter
+	1. returns a new rdd that contains only those elements that satisfy the specified condition
 2. map
 3. flatMap
 4. sortBy